We're developing new standards and guidance

 We're developing new standards and guidance to replace the existing Evidence of Identity and Authentication Standards.
 Read about our approach and how you can be involved.

-We are currently seeking feedback on our approach to the redevelopment of identification standards and guidance.
+We are seeking feedback on each part of the new identification standards and guidance, as we develop them.

 The development principles

 The following overarching principles will guide the development:

 - risk-based approach - balancing effort with the risks posed by the service being delivered to the incorrect person